-This advanced translation course aims to help students acquire the necessary skills and strategies to be able to render a variety of Japanese texts into appropriate English.
-The first objective of the course is to improve the students' competence in both the original language (Japanese) and the target language (English).
-Students are expected to acquire the necessary grammatical and analytical tools to reach a grammatically and semantically correct understanding of the Japanese text.
-This objective will be attained through practical exercises in translating Japanese texts into English, both in class and as homework.
-The second objective is to introduce the students to a number of translation strategies and concepts which can help them evaluate their own translations and those of others.
-Various approaches to translation and their appropriateness for different types of texts will be discussed.
-This objective will be reached through lectures, handouts, and practical exercises in evaluating particular translations in terms of the theories introduced.
+This advanced translation course aims to help students acquire the necessary skills and to render a variety of Japanese texts into English.
+The first objective of the course is to improve students' competence in both the original language (Japanese) and the target language (English).
+Students are expected to acquire the necessary grammatical and analytical tools to enable a grammatically and semantically correct understanding of the Japanese text.
+This objective will be attained through the completion of practical Japanese-into-English translation exercises, both in class and as homework.
+The second objective is to introduce students to a number of translation strategies and concepts which can help them evaluate their own translations and those of others.
+Various approaches to translation and their appropriateness to different types of texts will be discussed.
+This objective will be accomplished through lectures, reading course handouts and completion of practical exercises aimed at evaluating particular translations in terms of the theories introduced during the course.